 Buying an Old Domain Name

-If you’ve found the perfect domain, but someone else already owns it, then you’ll follow a different process.
+If you’ve found the perfect domain, but someone else already owns it, follow these steps to see what you can do it your domain name is already taken.
 This is only recommended if you have more cash to spend and require a very specific domain for branding purposes.

 You can also find expired domains, that might have an existing link profile and authority.
 Just make sure you thoroughly research the domain before making a purchase.